-Events after the Reporting Period
+Events after Reporting Date

-Any post year-end event up to the date of approval of the BOD of the consolidated financial statements that provides additional information about the Group's position at the statement of financial position date (adjusting event) is reflected in the consolidated financial statements.
+Any post year-end event up to the date of approval of the BOD of the consolidated financial statements that provides additional information about the Group's position at reporting date (adjusting event) is reflected in the consolidated financial statements.
 Any post year-end event that is not an adjusting event is disclosed in the notes to the consolidated financial statements, when material.

-Standards issued but not yet effective
+Standards Issued but not yet Effective